Capacity Building Plan: Development & Implementation

 Examine your current staff: what are their skills?
 How efficient are their processes?

 Time tracking data can help you spot certain trends between departments or individual performance levels.
-For example, you can check your estimated time vs actual completion.
+For example, you can check your estimated time vs actual completion with the help of professional services time tracking software.
 When considering productivity data, make sure to take into account the specifics of each staff member, their particular position, and tasks.

 Additionally, consider your technology stack.
 Do you provide enough support to your employees’ daily processes, or are you making their workflows less efficient?
 Some key features that can help teams gather information and stay up-to-date include: